GBLS/docassemble-MAEvictionDefense/README.md

 A guided interview for pro se eviction defense in Massachusetts.
 Generates an Answer form, Request for Discovery, and accompanying forms and motions.
 ## Changelog
-2018-08-18 Explain discovery to pro se users, review initial defenses, add detail to answer 2018-08-17 Email reminders, compact attachments page and wording / help improvements 2018-07-08 Bug fixes
+2018-10-04 / 2018-10-05 Bug fixes-security deposit, replace URLs so not blocked by SMS spam measures 2018-08-18 Explain discovery to pro se users, review initial defenses, add detail to answer 2018-08-17 Email reminders, compact attachments page and wording / help improvements 2018-07-08 Bug fixes